menukaonline/goindex-extended/README.md

 <img src="https://i.imgur.com/UQLeCBk.jpg" data-canonical-src="https://i.imgur.com/UQLeCBk.jpg" height="400" />

 _**Sri Lankan Worker at a Pakistani company, Priyantha Kumara was brutally tortured and burnt alive by a group of people of Pakistan.
+We condemn this tragic and ghastly murder!
+Praying for his departed soul and the family he leaves behind.
+WE DEMAND JUSTICE FOR PRIYANTHA.
 [#JusticeForPriyantha](https://twitter.com/search?q=%23JusticeforPriyantha)**_

 **_No Religion is Higher than Humanity - [Abdul Sattar Edhi](https://en.wikipedia.org/wiki/Abdul_Sattar_Edhi)_**